Who We Are

 - We value diversity in our membership, audience, and communities.

 - We value fraternity and inclusivity.

-The ECMC has established a unique performance history, having performed at some of New York’s most historic spaces and events, such as:
+Over a relatively short period of time, ECMC has established an impressive musical history, having performed at some of New York’s most historic spaces.
+ECMC has performed for:

 - Carnegie Hall

 - The Cathedral of St. John the Divine

 - Saint Bartholomew’s Church